fcarvalhopacheco/whots19-data-report/docs/source/5_section.md

 #### Pre-Deployment

-Before the WHOTS-19 deployment, field calibration of the internal ADCP compass was performed at the University of Hawaii’s soccer field at Manoa on May 2023, for 300 kHz and the 600 kHz instruments.
-Each instrument was mounted in the deployment cage with the external battery module and was located away from potential sources of magnetic field disturbances.
+Before the WHOTS-19 deployment, field calibration of the internal ADCPs compass was performed at the University of Hawaii’s at Manoa on May 2023, for 300 kHz and the 600 kHz instruments.
+Each instrument was mounted in the deployment cage with the external battery module in an area located away from potential sources of magnetic field disturbances.
 The ADCP was mounted to a turntable, aligned with the magnetic north using a surveyor’s compass.
 Using the built-in RDI calibration procedure, the instrument was tilted in one